gecsemax/Cheyenne-Automotive-IDS/README.md

 ## JSON Output

-Alerts and stats are printed as one JSON object per line to stdout, making it easy to consume with tools like `jq`, Logstash, or custom collectors.[5][3]
+Alerts and stats are printed as one JSON object per line to stdout, making it easy to consume with tools like `jq`, Logstash, or custom collectors.

 Typical alert: